 Introduction to Abstract Class in C++

-An abstract class is a class that is declared with an abstract keyword which is a restricted class hence cannot be used to create objects, however, they can be subclassed.
+An abstract class is a class that is declared with an abstract keyword which is a restricted class hence cannot be used to create objects; however, they can be subclassed.
 To access abstract class, it must be inherited from another class.
 In class implementation and inheritance, when we want to define the same functions both in the base and derived class, we use the keyword ‘virtual’ along with the base class function.
 This ‘virtual’ function specifies that the same function is redefined or overridden in the derived class.
-An abstract class is a class with pure virtual function.
+Therefore, an abstract class is a class with a pure virtual function.

 Now, what is a pure virtual function?
 A pure virtual function is a virtual function that has no body and is assigned as 0.
-This type of function is implemented when we need a function but we do not currently know what its function is.
-This function needs to be implemented or defined in the derived class.
+This type of function is implemented when we need a function, but we do not currently know what its function is.
+Therefore, this function needs to be implemented or defined in the derived class.
 If not, then the derived class also becomes an abstract class.

 A pure virtual function is defined as follow: